Yoonla is a website that promises to help us build the ultimate digital lifestyle.

 Paying $82 for a year’s worth of hosting at Yahoo.

 And you must use Reno’s affiliate links for those services.

 Furthermore, you cannot set this up on your own hosting or with a different autoresponder service (for those of you with some online experience).

 The Reality Of Yoonla

-As an experienced online marketer myself with over 10 years of experience, I’ve spotted a number of things at Yoonla that give me reason to be concerned.
+As an experienced affiliate marketer myself with over 10 years of experience, I’ve spotted a number of things at Yoonla that give me a reason to be concerned.

 Issue #1: High And Unexpected Setup Costs

 The majority of people joining Yoonla will not be expecting to pay at least $97 before they get their ‘digital lifestyle’ business off the ground.